MarcinWiech/marcinwiech.github.io/_pages/about.md

 Software Engineer with a passion for solving business problems.

 I've been turning ideas into code commercially since 2018.
-Since then, I've had and have the privilege of working for amazing companies such as KOIOS Master Data, JPMorgan Chase & Co, and Flow Traders and working on side projects with friends.
+I've had or have the privilege of working for amazing companies such as KOIOS Master Data, JPMorgan Chase & Co, and Flow Traders and working on side projects with friends.

 My expertise lies in backend development, particularly Java.
 I thrive on leveraging my skills and creativity to tackle complex business challenges.